 It is important to remember this will only provide symptom relief as it will not address the root cause of the problem, so it’s a worthwhile thing to try during the acute phase when the ITB is still very painful.
 Below are a couple of stretches/releases to try for those local muscles.

 The next time someone tells you that you need to stretch your ITB, you can look at them smugly in the face and say “I couldn’t if I tried”.
-So guys get those butt muscles toned and work on that running technique so you can put all your ITB dramas behind you.
+So guys, get those butt muscles toned and work on that running technique so you can put all your ITB dramas behind you.
 If need a hand, get in touch here.